h3r0toz3r0/algorithms/README.md

 ## Overview

-This repository contains implementations of various algorithms in C, C++, and Python.
-Each algorithm is categorized by its type (e.g., sorting, searching, dynamic programming) and is implemented in all three languages to showcase different language features and best practices.
+The algorithms repository provides a collection of essential algorithm implementations, including sorting, searching, and more, organized for easy integration and use in various projects.

 ## Table of Contents